diakt/markov-snakes-and-ladders/README.md

 # Markov snakes and ladders

-A brief examination of the applications of markov chains in the board game snakes and ladders
+A brief examination of the applications of Markov chains in the board game Snakes and Ladders.
+Deployed at .... ah, hell, give me a minute